Sessional Teaching Opportunities

 The School of Planning invites applications for a sessional lecturer position for the courses listed below.
 This is an important role that is highly valued by the School.

-These positions normally require a minimum qualification of a Master’s degree in Planning or a closely related field.
+These positions require a minimum qualification of a Bachelors degree in Planning or allied discipline, a Master’s degree in Planning or a closely related field is preferred.
 Evidence of prior teaching experience and/or training should be provided.
 PhD candidates are welcome to apply, and should normally have completed their comprehensive exam, and research proposal degree milestones, to be candidates for these positions.

 Typical duties include developing and delivering course content and assessments (including a course syllabus), 3 hours of classroom time per week, weekly office hours, course administration and regular communication with students regarding course content and special circumstances, developing assignments and/or tests, grading of student work, and the preparation and posting of final grades.